motawy/portfolio-gatsby/content/hero/index.md

 ---
-title: "Hi, my name is"
+heroTitle: "Hi, my name is"
-name: "Mohammed Tantawy"
-iam:
+heroName: "Mido Tawy"
+heroIam:
   - "a Software Engineer"
   - "a Cloud Developer"
   - "a Coffee Addict"
-  - "a Motorcycles passionate"
+  - "a Motorcycles lover"
   - "a Boxing Enthusiast"
-contactButton: "Contact me"
+heroContactButton: "Contact me"
-contactText: "I will get in touch with you ASAP."
+heroContactText: " And I will get in touch with you ASAP."
-avatar: "./img/avatar.png"
+heroAvatar: "./img/avatar.png"
 ---

-Hello!
-I'm Mohammed, a software engineer based in Melbourne, AU who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.